PushmanPHP/pushman/readme.md

 #### Port Requirements
 Pushman requires port `5555` but you do _not_ need to write a firewall rule for it, but ensure that nothing else is stealing that port.

-Pushman runs publically on port `8080`, you can change it in the source, hopefully in future upgrades that port will be configurable.
+Pushman runs publically on port `8080`, you can change it in the source though.
 You _need_ to setup a firewall rule to allow access to port `8080`.

 You can run Pushman on any two ports which can be configured via the `.env` file at the root directory.